sopheakchan/face-attend-insightface/README.md

 Before diving into how the system works, it's important to understand why we chose this specific approach over simple CNN classifiers or YOLO-based detection.

-A naive approach would train a CNN to classify identities directly (e.g., "Student 1", "Student 2", etc.).
+A naive approach would train a model classify identities directly (e.g., "Student 1", "Student 2", etc.).
 This sounds straightforward but has major drawbacks:

 - **Closed-set problem** : the network learns only the exact faces in training set.
 Enrolling a new student requires retraining the entire model
 - **Scalability** : each new person added to the system requires retraining with all previous data
 - **Limited generalization** : the model hasn't seen the new person's face during training, so accuracy is unpredictable.

-YOLO, on the other hand, is designed for object detection (finding bounding boxes), not specifically for identifying individuals.
-While it is possible to train YOLO with classes like different persons, this turns it into a closed-set problem similar to a CNN classifier.
 Adding a new person would require retraining the model, which is not scalable.
 Instead, we use an embedding-based approach, where each face is represented as a vector and compared using similarity metrics.
 This allows new identities to be added without retraining the model, making the system more flexible and scalable for real-world use.

 ### InsightFace + Cosine Similarity